 This opportunity is both exceptional and valuable.
 Whether as an apprentice or at any other level of participation, you not only have the chance to develop or expand a career in your trade, but you have also been accepted into the EASCTC's accomplished programs.
-The Trustees, Executive Director, Training Directors, Instructors, and Staff of EASCTC sincerely hope that you make the most of this opportunity that has been bestowed upon you.
+The Trustees, Executive Director, Training Directors, instructors, and staff of the school sincerely hope that you make the most of this opportunity that has been bestowed upon you.
 Although the programs may be demanding and rigorous, the rewards of your dedication will be substantial.